The first of the four sacred months.

-In the golden horizon, the sliver of the silver crescent slips below the sand dunes, her secret smile veiled.
-A blush red and coral caresses the faint twinkling of twilight’s stars scattering across the indigo sky.
-The whispering winds carry a single cry far across the desert.
+In the golden horizon, a sliver of the silver crescent slips below the sand dunes.
+A blush red and coral caresses the faint twinkling of twilight’s stars that scatter across the indigo-orange sky.
+The whispering winds carry a single cry far across the darkening desert.

 “Allahu akbar Allahu akbar!”

-Shahira glances up from her kitab to the wide arched windows of her father’s library before placing the inked qalam she’s been holding down on her low wooden desk.
+Shahira glances up from her kitab to the wide arched windows of her father’s library before placing the inked pen down on her low wooden desk.
 She closes her eyes and listens to the prayer call as it reached into the coming darkness.

 Shahira turns to see Amira placing down a large sheaf of ivory paper on her desk.

 Shahira nods in response, smiling at the dark loops and curves that spelled the names of the Sahabah.
 Ma sha Allah!
 Her script is impeccable!
 She looks up to see her friend flopping down on the low divan near a massive bookcase filled with thick, gold and green spines.
 Amira grabs a cushion near her head and holds it to her abdomen, breathing aloud.

 The two listen in silence to the prayer call until its end, the syllables stretching into the coming night.

 Shahira closes her books, muttering the dua after hearing the azhan.